MuesliSwapLabs/muesliswap-sockets-across-machines/README.md

 Additionally ensure that you have passwordless sudo access on the server.
 Copy the `ENV\_TEMPLATE` file to `ENV` and fill in the required information.

+Be careful that the ports you choose are unused (especially not by another socat or ssh instance), as the cleanup process of the script will kill remaining processes on these ports.
+If you have issues during port mapping kill the script using a Ctrl+C instead, to prevent the cleanup from killing the wrong process.
+You can also check the port beforehand using: `lsof -i :<PORT>` (make sure to test with sudo on the remote).

 ## Running

 Simply execute `./bind_remote_socket.sh`